michaelford85/mongodb-atlas-ansible-role/README.md

   <img src="images/ansible_tf_atlas.png" alt="Ansible to Terraform to Atlas flow" width="80%">
 </p>

-This repository contains an Ansible playbook and role that dynamically generates Terraform configuration files using Jinja2 templates, and then applies them to provision and destroy [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database) Database clusters.
+This repository contains an Ansible role that dynamically generates Terraform configuration files using Jinja2 templates, and then applies them to provision and destroy [MongoDB Atlas](https://www.mongodb.com/products/platform/atlas-database) Database clusters.

 It enables you to use Ansible variables to control your MongoDB Atlas infrastructure, combining the simplicity of Ansible with the power of Terraform for managing cloud resources.